bowulf72/HB_HC_MPI/README.md

 # HB_HC_MPI
 Templates and scripts for provisioning HB60rs and HC44rs virtual machines

-The template in the Main branch will create a new VNet and deploy a single machine with a Public IP for ssh.
+The template in the master branch will create a new VNet and deploy a single machine with a Public IP for ssh.
 The OS will be CentOS 7.6
 The admin userID will be "hpcuser"